- Introduction to Balsamiq Cloud

 Quick Start Guide

-Next, create a project by clicking the Create a New Project or Upload Project buttons, or join one that you have been invited to.
-A project is a set of wireframes that pertain to a specific product or feature.
+Next, create a project by clicking the dedicated button, or join one that you have been invited to.
+A project is a collection of wireframes that belong together and pertain to a specific product or feature.

 Tip: Larger projects can be broader in scope, but may be harder to manage.
 One project may be appropriate for an entire new product that needs to be fleshed out, but more mature products typically have one project per feature or release.

-Depending on how you work (or your role on the project), you can also invite collaborators to edit or review the wireframes as you build them.
+- Depending on how you work (or your role on the project), you can also invite collaborators to edit or review the wireframes as you build them.
 Balsamiq Cloud supports real-time collaboration, comments, and chat, so that multiple people can work on the same project together.
-Click the "manage project members..." icon to add collaborators or get a public link to share.
+Click the "Share Project" icon to add collaborators or get a public link to share.

 Tip: If you've never used a Balsamiq product before, you might want to follow our tutorial on how to create your first wireframe.